 But what he does is he hires more doctors.

-So what you have is available to you, your own private doctor 24-7.
+So what you have is available to you, your own private doctor, 24-7.

 And you get all the visits you need in any given day, week, month, year.

-Now, most of us don't want to abuse that, and most of us realize that you know, we don't want to waste people's time, but I'm sure there are people that call every day.
+Most of us realize that, you know, we don't want to waste people's time, but I'm sure there are people that call every day.

 It's only $50 a month.

-And he what he did is he went to the pharmaceutical companies and he negotiated 90, 95% reductions in costs.
+And what he did is he went to the pharmaceutical companies and he negotiated 90, 95% reductions in costs.

-And when you go for 50 bucks a month unlimited care, 24-7 availability of a doctor, 365, then you also will walk out with your medicines and you'll pay pennies on the dollar.
+And when you go for 50 bucks a month, unlimited care, 24-7 availability of a doctor, 365, then you also will walk out with your medicines and you'll pay pennies on the dollar.

 And it's only $50 a month for unlimited care per month per patient.

-If you're a kid, it's 10 bucks a month.
+If you're a kid, it's $10 a month.

 Now, that doesn't help you if you have the bad accident.

-Doesn't help with hospitalization.
+It doesn't help with hospitalization.

 So what you get to cover yourself there is something that insurance companies sell that's called catastrophic insurance.